webix-hub/docs/data/api/refs/ui.pivot.md

 - api/ui.pivot_filterlabelwidth_config.md - sets the width of the filters' labels
 - api/ui.pivot_filtermap_config.md - specifies fields for filtering (see the details)
 - api/ui.pivot_filterminwidth_config.md - sets the minimal width of filters (both input and label) in the pivot header
-- api/ui.pivot_filterplaceholder_config.md -
+- api/ui.pivot_filterplaceholder_config.md - sets a placeholder for the filter input
 - api/ui.pivot_filterwidth_config.md - sets the width of filters (both input and label) in the pivot header
 - api/ui.pivot_footer_config.md - calculates the total sum per column
-- api/ui.pivot_format_config.md -
+- api/ui.pivot_format_config.md - specifies the format function for displaying data in all columns
 - api/link/ui.pivot_gravity_config.md - sets the view gravity (1 by default)
-- api/ui.pivot_headertemplate_config.md -
+- api/ui.pivot_headertemplate_config.md - sets the function that fires for each columns' header and returns header text
 - api/link/ui.pivot_height_config.md - sets the height of the component
 - api/link/ui.pivot_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.pivot_id_config.md - the component ID